UiPath/uipathcli/GETTING_STARTED.md

 2. Click `Add Application`

-3. Fill out the fields: Applicaton Name, Application Type: `Confidential application` and add the scopes you want to assign to your credentials.
-Click `Save` and the app id (`clientId`) and app secret (`clientSecret`) should be displayed.
+3. Fill out the fields: Application Name, Application Type: `Confidential application` and add the scopes you want to assign to your credentials.

+4. Click `Save` and the app id (`clientId`) and app secret (`clientSecret`) should be displayed.

-4. Run the interactive CLI configuration:
+5. Run the interactive CLI configuration:

 ```bash
 uipathcli config